| Back | Home> Process> Research

 How far to drill down

 continue modeling, a comprehensive understanding emerges.
+They create visual graphics to explain the relationships and test the data.
 Once they see

 the impact of each element on the whole, they return to the top two levels